jjmmolina/shogi/README.md

 # Shogi
-Shogi repository for Eventbrite "homework" during the coronavirus quarantine.
+Shogi repository for a selection process in an international company during the coronavirus quarantine.
 It is not a version to play, but you can run a lot of tests that show the functionalities implemented.
 This document includes a brief summary about how to install the code, a list of functionalities implemented, a how to use the application, tests include and, finally, a TODO list for the future.